MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/identity-baseline/maturity-adoption-alignment.md

 * Validate that the best practices defined during the Build / Pre-deployment phases are properly executed.
 * Validate and/or refine your [Hybrid Identity Strategy](../../decision-guides/identity/overview.md).
 * Ensure that each application/workload continues to align with the identity strategy prior to release.
-* Validate that single sign-on (SSO) and seamless SSO is working within the application(s) as expected.
+* Validate that single sign-on (SSO) and seamless SSO is working as expected for your applications.
 * Reduce or eliminate the number of alternative identity stores, when possible.
 * Scrutinize the need for any in-app or in-database identity stores.
-Identities that fall outside of a proper identity provider (1st or 3rd party) can represent risk to the application and the users.
+Identities that fall outside of a proper identity provider (first-party or third-party) can represent risk to the application and the users.
 * Enable conditional access for [on-premises federated applications](/azure/active-directory/active-directory-device-registration-on-premises-setup).
 * Distribute identity across global regions in multiple hubs with synchronization between regions.
 * Establish central role-based access control (RBAC) federation.